-Thomas Aquinas here examines the final article of the Apostle’s Creed reflecting on what eternal life in heaven will be like – the beatific vision, the satisfaction of every desire and the fullness of everlasting joy at God’s right hand.
+Thomas Aquinas here examines the final article of the Apostle’s Creed reflecting on what eternal life in heaven will be like – the beatific vision, the satisfaction of every desire and the fullness of everlasting joy in a community of supreme delight.

 The first point about eternal life is that man is united with God.
 For God himself is the reward and end of all our labors: I am your protector and your supreme reward.
 This union consists in seeing perfectly: At present we see through a glass, darkly; but then we shall see face to face.